 Historical trend information is collected and used throughout the campus community to assess and monitor the success of our students as well as progress made toward achieving institutional and departmental goals.

-The demographic trends report includes race, ethnicity, age, gender, student level and type, degree type, and residence hall status for fall semesters since 2008 as of census date.
+The demographic trends reports include race, ethnicity, age, gender, student level and type, degree type, and residence hall status for fall and spring semesters since 2008 as of census date.

-The enrollment trends document includes fall enrollment levels as of census date by major and concentration since 2008.
+The enrollment trends document includes fall enrollment levels as of census date by major since 2008, spring enrollment by major since 2011, and concentration since 2011.

 Retention rates reflect the percentage of students enrolled in fall that return the following fall semester.
 This document is broken down by school and program, including retention rates for first-time, full-time, degree-seeking students as well as separate analysis of retention rates for all full-time students.
 Also included is data regarding retention efforts.